FAA had initial version of Boeing’s proposed software fix seven weeks before the Ethiopian crash

 New light on MCAS safety

-Elwell’s statement to the Senate subcommittee on aviation also addresses the FAA’s original certification of the 737 MAX in 2017, which as the Seattle Times reported has drawn criticism from some of the agency’s own technical staff for having delegated too much of the system evaluations to Boeing itself and providing FAA staff insufficient time for proper review of those evaluations.
+Elwell’s statement to the Senate subcommittee on aviation also addresses the FAA’s original certification of the 737 MAX in 2017, which as The Seattle Times reported has drawn criticism from some of the agency’s own technical staff for having delegated too much of the system evaluations to Boeing itself and providing FAA staff insufficient time for proper review of those evaluations.

-In particular, the scrutiny of the new of the new MCAS system during certification appears with hindsight to have been inadequate.
+In particular, the scrutiny of the new MCAS system during certification appears with hindsight to have been inadequate.

 Yet Elwell will testify that “FAA engineers and flight test pilots were involved in the MCAS operational evaluation flight test.
 The certification process was detailed and thorough.”